seblaporte/merge-pull-request/README.md

 # Merginator

-This Action merges pull requests and deletes the branch associated with the PR.
+This Action merges pull requests.

-# Environment Variables
+## Environment Variables

 - `GITHUB_TOKEN` - _Required_ Allows the Action to authenticte with the GitHub API.
 - `GITHUB_HOST` - _Default: github.com_ Set it to `github.enterprise.com` to run on GHES

-# Examples
+## Examples

 Here's an example workflow that uses the Merginator.
 The workflow is triggered by a `PULL_REQUEST` being opened or reopened and checks for the following before merging the PR:

 - The PR author is one of "automate6500" or "octocat"
 - The code associted with the PR passes all lints and unit tests